davidgsd/AllScan/README.md

 # Release Notes
 **v0.93 2025-05-13**<br>
-Fix bug where for non-logged-in users JavaScript functions would not work.
+Fix bug introduced in v0.90 where for non-logged-in users JavaScript functions would not work.

 **v0.92 2025-05-05**<br>
 When loading main page check if a newer AllScan version is available and if so display a lighting bolt icon link next to the version number in the page header.
 This link then opens the AllScan github page and update instructions.
-Add include/version.txt file to simplify checking of version number.
 JS optimizations to prevent duplicate error messages eg. if node is offline.

 **v0.91 2025-05-04**<br>
 Optimizations to JavaScript that highlights Favs table node column cells for connected nodes.
 Optimizations to install/update script.